Session 1: Speaking and listening

 In this session, you will explore the differences between formal and informal language, identify positive and negative non-verbal communication and practise your presentation skills.

-If you are doing this course to prepare you for the Functional Skills English Level 2 qualification, remember that speaking and listening is an important part of the programme.
+If you are doing this course to prepare for the Functional Skills English Level 2 qualification, remember that speaking and listening is an important part of the programme.

 The speaking and listening assessment is split into two parts:

 - A formal discussion: for this, you take part in a timed discussion on a set topic.
-The discussion is with a minimum of two other people and you are assessed on your ability to communicate information, to present your ideas clearly and persuasively, and to ask relevant questions.
+The discussion is with a minimum of two other people and you are assessed on your ability to communicate information, present your ideas clearly and persuasively, and to ask relevant questions.
 You are also expected to use appropriate language and non-verbal communication.
 You use preparatory notes to support your contribution to the discussion.

 - A short talk/presentation: for this, you prepare and present a short talk to a group of at least three other people.
 The talk can be on a topic of your own choosing.
 Both the structure and delivery of the talk are assessed, together with its suitability for the intended audience.